SirajHassan/UsefulUnityScripts/README.md

 # UsefulUnityScripts

-Some scripts were written partially by UMN instructors.
+Some useful scripts for 3D interaction techniques.